AI

 What professional responsibility actually means for AI

 Law schools are teaching students that using AI creates specific ethical obligations.
+And those obligations just got a regulatory backing.

 This means knowing: